 In most epilepsy centers in the U.S., about 25 percent of patients referred for video-EEG evaluation turn out to have something other than epilepsy.
-The most common diagnosis is "non-epileptic spells."
-Below are some the facts about non-epileptic spells.
+The most common diagnosis is "non-epileptic events."
+Below are some the facts about non-epileptic events.

 Expand All | Collapse All

 It is important to understand the difference between epileptic and non-epileptic seizures.
 Epileptic seizures are caused by spontaneous, highly synchronized abnormal electrical discharges from the brain.
 Non-epileptic seizures, on the other hand, are not caused by abnormal brain activity.
 Although they may look like seizures, they seem to be the result of another type of mind-body connection which is not the same as epilepsy.
 That is why we refer to these events as non-epileptic seizures.
 Other terms for the same condition are pseudo seizures (because they resemble seizures) or psychogenic seizures (because of the mind-body connection).
 Most epileptologists prefer the term non-epileptic “events” or “episodes” rather than “seizures.”